 - Includes those for self-improvement and study but not materials required primarily for formal courses of study offered by educational institutions.

 - Be loaned under the library regulations and procedures for home use.

-- Be weeded according to acceptable professional practices in order to insure the validity and value of the collection.
+- Be weeded according to acceptable professional practices in order to ensure the validity and value of the collection.

 - The Library Director shall dispose of weeded material in an appropriate manner.

-- If the complaint concerns a book the patron must read the entire book before filling out a complaint form.
-This complaint form, presented to him/her so that he/she may submit a formal statement in preparation for a conference, will be returned to the Library Director.
+- 1. A person with an objection will be urged to fill out a reconsideration form.
+If the complaint concerns a book the patron must read the entire book before filling out a reconsideration form.
+This reconsideration form, presented to him/her so that he/she may submit a formal statement in preparation for a conference, will be returned to the Library Director.